ryanennns/letsbefriendzz/README.md

 # Hi, I'm Ryan.

-I write average code for average purposes.
+I write good code for average purposes.

 I also <a href="https://soundcloud.com/friendzzchan">make music and stuff</a>.